LiveHelperChat/doc/docs/chat/chat.md

 ​![](/img/chat/previous-button.jpg)

+Operator has to have this permission to view previous visitor chats.

+> 'lhchat', 'prev_chats'

 ### Other operator is chat owner

 If you are not chat owner you will see placeholder with a message